PrithipalKhalsa/summit-spray-site/src/pages/blog/2021-06-03-how-i-climbed-v14-from-one-easy-lie.md

 ---
 templateKey: blog-post
-title: How I Climbed V14 From One Easy Lie
+title: How I Climbed V14 With One Easy Lie
 date: 2021-06-03T05:13:27.906Z
 description: We sat down with self proclaimed ‘liar liar pants on fire’ Scott Buttons on his secret to success.
 “Well it took a lot of vision to make this